 I am a specialist on beetles (order Coleoptera), especially the Phytophaga, an enormous clade of tremendous ecological and economic importance containing the weevils, leaf beetles, and longhorned beetles.
 Specific research areas include beetle classification, phylogeny and evolution, timing and patterns of diversification, the genomic basis and evolution of plant feeding, biodiversity surveys and inventories, and geographic patterns of diversity and endemism, with a focus on the tropics and the Southern Hemisphere.
 Most projects involve international teams of collaborators, field studies, natural history collections, large molecular datasets, and computationally-intensive bioinformatic analyses.
-In recognition of the worsening biodiversity crisis, some projects have conservation biological goals/implications.
+In recognition of the worsening biodiversity crisis, many projects have conservation biological goals/implications.
 I am currently involved in studies of insect biodiversity in North, Central, and South America, Africa, and Australia.
 My research is funded by the U.S. National Science Foundation, the U.S. Department of Agriculture, and the FedEx Institute of Technology.
 I teach courses in Evolution, Entomology, & Biodiversity.

-University of Memphis
+PhD: University of Texas, Arlington

 Cristian Beza-Beza PhD